blue3k/BRServer/Doc/Protocol/ProtocolAPIDoc_GameInstance.md

 # Protocol interface class NetPolicyGameInstance
-## DeleteGameC2SEvt
-Nitify that a game instance is deleted.
-Game instance send this message to manager before it destroy itself.

-        Result DeleteGameC2SEvt(const RouteContext &InRouteContext)

-		- OutInRouteContext: RouteContext type.

 ## JoinGameInstance Request
 Join to a game instance.
-You can call multiple times, but it would be waste
+You can call multiple times, but it would be a waste

 1. Command interface